Foli

 The UI design essentially combined my style tile and the wireframes with small adjustments to stay true to my research.
 My users want an app thats very clean and easy to navigate.
 I built out 22 screens and made minor style adjustments as I went along.
 Below is a selection of those different screens.

-Prototype Testing
+Prototype Testing Feedback

 I conducted usability testing with 4 plant owners (and prospective customers) and organized their feedback into an Affinity Map.
 Overall the feedback was positive regarding the UI’s design, but there were some issues with the AR interface.
 The main changes needed were essentially making that feature much more intuitive.